squeeton/the-dim/~Sessions/2025-04-23 Session Note.md

 we went to the market, to get supplies and just checked what was available.

-we were able to get information. a person in [[Reedwatch]] who can teach how to use weapons. theyre secretive, but can teach. this weaponmaster is [[Nyello Frost]], and his establishment of [[Reed's Rest]] to get in his good graces, he like rare foods and drinks.
+we were able to get information. a person in [[Reedswatch]] who can teach how to use weapons. theyre secretive, but can teach. this weaponmaster is [[Nyello Frost]], and his establishment of [[Reed's Rest]] to get in his good graces, he like rare foods and drinks.
 Quite the palate.